 NCC employs over 500 staff and has a $110m p.a. turnover.
 The focus of our management team is to ensure delivery of excellent services and optimum infrastructure for residents and visitors who come to Napier for a taste of New Zealand's best lifestyle.
 Below are some of the key people that make NCC tick.

-As Chief Executive, Wayne Jack has statutory powers granted by the Local Government Act.
+Neil Taylor is NCC's Acting Chief Executive until an Interim CE is appointed.
+The Chief Executive has statutory powers granted by the Local Government Act.
 Under this legislation, he is the employer of all Council staff (elected members have jurisdiction over the Chief Executive but not over other Council employees).
 Other Chief Executive powers are delegated at the discretion of the elected Council.

 The role of Chief Executive includes advising the Mayor and Councillors on policy matters and ensuring policies adopted by the Council are correctly implemented.